The West Mesa Murders burial site

 2002

-Back then, it was half a mile south of the closest neighborhood (Cartagena Avenue).
+At the time, it was half a mile south of the closest neighborhood (Cartagena Avenue).

-His decision to abandon this site four years before its discovery suggests that he might have started burying his victims elsewhere.
+His decision to abandon this site four years before its discovery suggests that he may have started burying his victims elsewhere.
 Notably, at least seven women went missing from the Albuquerque area between 2005 and 2006.

 2006